 Individual LDC websites provide live updates and power-cut maps, so you can see if your LDC is aware of the problem and when they estimate power will be back on.

-What is the Priority Services Register and who should be on it?
+What is the Priority Services Register?

 The Priority Services Register is a free service from power suppliers to help vulnerable customers in need.
 It can be useful for power cuts as you could be given advance notice of planned cuts, for example when engineering work is carried out.